 Posted On:Monday, May 23, 2022

-Having trouble finding the list of essentials for Everest Base Camp Trek?
+Have trouble finding the list of essentials for Everest Base Camp Trek?
 Don’t worry, you’ve come to the right place.
 In this blog, we will discuss and list the complete Everest base camp packing list based on feedback and personal experiences of 100+ trekkers.
-Lets begin right away!
+Let’s begin right away!

 “What to pack for Everest Base Camp Trek? ” can be really confusing if you are not an experienced trekker.
 The general rule is to pack only the essentials and try to make the backpack as small as it can be.
 Even if you have brought a lot of stuff from back home, you can leave them in your hotel in Kathmandu and receive them after the trek.
 Below we discuss a list of things you will need for the trek.

 Footwear is one of the things you can’t afford to choose wrong while trekking.
 Make sure footwear is comfortable and does not cause sore feet.
-To ensure comfortability and grip, the hiking shoes are highly recommended (especially those with high ankles).
+To ensure comfortability and grip, hiking shoes are highly recommended (especially those with high ankles).
 Lightweight, waterproof and fitting hiking boots are perfect for the EBC trek.
-Also, for your stay in a hotel you may want flip flops or other light footwear.
+Also, for your stay in a hotel, you may want flip-flops or other light footwear.

-You can also buy spikes for hiking boots that will provide extra grip in slippery surfaces.
-Gaiters are also good if you are planning to trek during monsoon.
+You can also buy spikes for hiking boots that will provide extra grip on slippery surfaces.
+Gaiters are also good if you are planning to trek during the monsoon.

 We recommend you buy comfortable and warm but not too thick socks.
 5-6 pairs for the trek is a good idea as you won’t be able to wash them while on the trek.
 Socks can be easily bought in Thamel.

-Base: Breathable sports underwears, dry fit t-shirts, hiking shirts, light thermals and socks.
+Base: Breathable sports underwear, dry-fit t-shirts, hiking shirts, light thermals and socks.